ConnorMacD/SlappingPlayers-Spigot/Readme.md

 SlappingPlayers-Spigot was built with SpigotAPI 1.8.8 R0.1.
 Newer versions of the SpigotAPI could possibly cause compilation to fail.

-To get the SpigotAPI, you have to use Spigot's BuildTools, which can be found [here] [SpigBT]
+To get SpigotAPI, you have to use Spigot's BuildTools, which can be found [here] [SpigBT]

 ## Building